 Before diving into the applications and advantages of electricity distribution transformers.
 Let us familiarize you with the appliance and its attributes.
 A distribution transformer is an electrical isolation transformer.
 It converts high-voltage electricity into lower voltage levels.
 Both homes and small commercial spaces use the lower voltage.
 The chief goal of a distribution transformer is to reduce the voltage.
 It renders the primary and secondary sources in isolation by dropping high-voltage.
 The end-user requires a lower voltage.

-The uses of electricity distribution transformers
+Types of distribution transformers

-The windings of these transformers can either be of copper or aluminum and depending on their construction and the purpose they are meant to serve, the standard ratings can range from 50 VA to 750 kVA.
-Additionally, the distribution transformers are usually placed at a service drop where the electrical wires run from the power source directly into the customer’s premises.
+The windings of these transformers can either be of copper or aluminum.
+It is depending on their construction and the purpose they are meant to serve.
+The standard ratings can range from 50 VA to 750 kVA.
+Additionally, the distribution transformers are usually placed at a service drop.
+Where the electrical wires run from the power source directly into the customer’s premises.
 This recourse resorted when the peripheral settlements including pumping stations, farmyards, and isolated houses need to be supplied with power that is below 30KV.
 Other than this, distribution transformers are also utilized when the power supply has to be facilitated through overhead wires for railways functioning on AC.